-Helleri Japanese Holly Ilex crenata 'Helleri'
+Steeds Japanese Holly Ilex crenata 'Steeds'

-Height: 3 feet

-Spread: 4 feet
+Height: 5 feet Spread: 4 feet Sunlight: O

-Sunlight: O
+Sunlight:

-Hardiness Zone: 6a
+Hardiness Zone: 5a Description:

-Other Names: Boxleaf Holly

-Description:

-A dwarf evergreen shrub with a naturally compact, rounded shape, ideal for massing and garden use, popular in the South, tiny leaves add aesthetic value, takes pruning very well; does best in evenly moist, acidic soils

-Ornamental Features

-Helleri Japanese Holly has dark green evergreen foliage on a plant with a round habit of growth.
-The small glossy oval leaves remain dark green throughout the winter.
+This broadleaf evergreen shrub makes a fine choice for low hedges and topiary, takes pruning extremely well; features a compact, mounded form and glossy bright green leaves, one of the more popular varieties for hedging Ornamental Features Steeds Japanese Holly has rich green evergreen foliage which emerges light green in spring on a plant with a round habit of growth.
+The glossy narrow leaves remain green throughout the winter.
 It produces black berries from mid fall to late winter.

-Landscape Attributes

-Helleri Japanese Holly is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Landscape Attributes Steeds Japanese Holly is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Suckering Steeds Japanese Holly is recommended for the following landscape applications;

-- Insects - Disease

-Helleri Japanese Holly foliage Photo courtesy of NetPS Plant Finder
+Steeds Japanese Holly Photo courtesy of NetPS Plant Finder

-Helleri Japanese Holly Photo courtesy of NetPS Plant Finder
+Steeds Japanese Holly foliage Photo courtesy of NetPS Plant Finder